janvda/docker-mdns-helper/README.md

 This is a fork of https://github.com/stefapi/docker-mdns-helper

+## Change History

+* 1.0.3 : logs ignored domains at info level instead of debug level
+* 1.0.2 : Ignore domains if they don't have format <name>.local
+* 1.0.1 : library fix for amd64 architecture
+# Original README
 *Here below a copy of the contents of the original README.md*

 This service publishes CNAME records pointing to the local host over